This product is discontinued, but can be custom ordered. Visit the custom order page for more information.

 Where will Sankofa Edition drill wells?

-Sankofa Edition will begin drilling wells in the Volta Region of Ghana, Africa.
-There are hundreds of small villages in the region, with populations that vary from less than a hundred to over 2000 people.
+Sankofa Edition will begin drilling wells in Mozambique.
+There are hundreds of small villages in the country, with populations that vary from less than a hundred to over 2000 people.
 Some of these villages have access to river or well water, but many do not and it is these villages that are chosen for well-drilling.

 What is the process before Sankofa Edition can start drilling?